Ali676-coder/react-full-recipes-app/README.md

-this link for app preview by  https://react-full-recipes-app.vercel.app/
+this link for app preview by vercel https://react-full-recipes-app.vercel.app/